AnimeRyan-Official/Nyan-Cat/README.md

 To Do List:
 -----------

-- [x] Fix rainow glitch on various resolutions
+- [x] Fix rainbow glitch on various resolutions
 - [x] Add song (with loop)
 - [ ] Improve Performance
 - [x] Anihilate jQuery